openstack/releases/README.rst

 should be acknowledged by the PTL or release liaison to ensure that the development team is aware of the coming change.

-#.
-Prepare the release request by submitting a patch to this
+Prepare the release request by submitting a patch to this repository.
-   repository.

  * Set the first line (summary) of the commit message to the package name and version being requested.

  * If you are not the release liaison or PTL, have the PTL of the project acknowledge the request with a +1.

-#.
-Prepare an update to the openstack/requirements repository to
-   change upper-constraints.txt to ensure the new release is tested in the gate.
-You may also need to update global-requirements.txt in the same patch for a release with new features on which a project depends (bug fix releases do not need the requirements updated).
-Use a ``Depends-On`` tag in the commit message to tie the patch to the original release request so that the requirements and constraints patch will not merge until the release request merges.

-#.
-Leave a comment on the release request linking it to the
-   requirements repository update.

 Reviewing a Release Request
 ---------------------------